What courses will you take?

 The B.S. in Applied Biomedical Sciences begins with a robust core of basic and applied sciences courses in anatomy and physiology, physiological chemistry and basic clinical microbiology.
 You will also take multiple hands-on laboratory courses, including clinical chemistry, clinical hematology, clinical immunology and medical bacteriology.

-At UMass Lowell, we offer two options, which lead to a wide range of career opportunities.
+At UMass Lowell, we offer three options, which lead to a wide range of career opportunities.

 - Clinical Science (CS) Option — Gain work-ready knowledge and skills for employment in industry, academia and government in fields associated with diagnostics and biomedical research, as well as for graduate and professional degrees, including medicine and related fields (e.g., veterinary, dental, and physician assistant).
 All students pursuing the ABS degree begin their studies in this option.